FirmwareDroid/FirmwareDroid/README.md

 ```
 `blob_storage/00_file_storage/<random_id>/firmware_import`
 ```
-2. Navigate to the graphql API (https://fmd.localhost/graphql) and start the mutation job: `createFirmwareExtractorJob`
+2. Navigate to the graphql API (https://fmd.localhost/graphql) and start the mutation job: `createFirmwareExtractorJob`.
+This will trigger the `extractor-worker-high-1` container to import the firmware from the `/firmware_import` folder.
 ```
 # First, log-in in case you haven't already
 query MyQuery {